shaulrosner/shaulrosner.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a Phd student at Reichman University (expected to finish summer 2024) working on various models of congestion, primarily from an algorithmic game theory perspective.
+I am a PhD student at Reichman University (expected to graduate summer 2024) working on various models of congestion, primarily from an algorithmic game theory perspective.